cryptoshell/GET-MaPin/README.md

 ![category](/docs/category-example.png)

-Example of marker and its pop-up:
+Example of a marker and its pop-up:

 ![marker's popup](/docs/marker-popup.png)